 Day 14: To the Kingdom of Lesotho

-Day 16: Return to South Africa via 'The Place of the Wind'
+Day 16: Return to South Africa via the Roma Plateau

 Day 17: Graaff-Reinet, Valley of Desolation in the Great Karoo

 Today we drive to the town of Graaff- Reinet.
 On the way we stop at the Taal Monument and the Afrikaans Language Museum in Burgersdorp.
 We spend time exploring the town of Graaff-Reinet, arguably one of the most charming and historic towns in all of South Africa.
 We explore Graaff-Reinet on foot.